l3l3jones/group2_project_git/README.md

 ### Acknowledgments

-I would like to acknowledge the following people who helped me along the way in completing this project:
+We would like to acknowledge the following people who helped us along the way in completing this project:

-* My family for their patience while I worked on this project.
+* Our families for their patience while we worked on this project.
-* Hamed Pour and Jack Jorgensen for being excellent instructurs on the CFG Degree course.
+* Hamed Pour and Jack Jorgensen for being excellent instructors on the CFG Degree course.
-* Fatihah and Abilash - the assistant instructors on our course for all the feedback on the homework and assessments.
+* Fatihah and Abilash - the assistant instructors on our course for all the feedback on the homework and assessments, which in turn, helped us progress with our learning.
-* Hope - our project instructor for your help during the last few weeks of the course.
+* Hope - our project instructor for her help during the last few weeks of the course.